Recovery is Real

 written by Becky Davila

 Research continues to evolve every year with the goal that we will someday be able to pinpoint what exactly is causing an epidemic of Autism in children today.
-As of right now what we do know is that genetic susceptibility paired with environmental factors are the key components of what Autism is.
-Most commonly parents report that vaccinations played a significant role in triggering a developmental regression into what is later diagnosed as an Autism Spectrum Disorder.
-Autism, as described by DSMV, is essentially just a list of symptoms presented by a child that qualifies them for a diagnosis and services.
+We don’t have all the answers yet, but we do know is that genetic susceptibility paired with environmental factors are the key components of what Autism is.
+Most commonly parents report that vaccinations played a significant role in triggering a developmental regression into what was later diagnosed as an Autism Spectrum Disorder.
+Keep in mind, Autism, as described by DSMV, is essentially just a list of symptoms presented by a child that qualifies them for a diagnosis and services.
 It does not describe the very things driving those symptoms of Autism.

-There are many different avenues and road maps one can take to improve or heal their child from Autism or Vaccine Injury.
-Unfortunately, there is not a one size fits all method in the pursuit of recovery, that would make things a little too easy on us, right?
-When first entering the realm of Biomedical Treatments, there is a vital point you must always keep in mind: not every child recovers.
-There are many factors that come in to play in regard to whether or not or how much a child will recover.
-Some of these include the age of the child when they began treatments, their vaccination and toxic burden, and genetic mutations or unique genetic makeup.
-“Recovery” or losing a formal diagnosis should not be the ultimate goal for your child though.
-If we focus on the things we DO have control over and the things we CAN improve, then we are able to give our children the best chance of living an independent, happy, healthy and fulfilled life.
+Unfortunately, there is no one-size-fits-all method in the pursuit of recovery.
+(That would make things a little too easy on us, right!?)
+And most importantly, when wading through the realm of Biomedical Treatments, there is one thing you must always keep in mind: not every child recovers.
+There is a myriad of factors that come into play to determine whether or not, and to what extent, a child will recover.
+Some of these include the age of the child when they begin treatments, their vaccination and toxic burden, and their unique genetic makeup.
+However, losing a formal diagnosis is not the point of recovery and should not be the ultimate goal for your child.
+If we focus on the things we DO have control over and the things we CAN improve, then we are able to give our children the best chance of living an independent, happy, healthy, and fulfilled life.
 What is more important than health and happiness?
 A label does not define the individual; don’t ever let that hinder you from believing your child can reach their maximum potential.

-Like most parents traveling on this road, I went thru a mourning period after my oldest son received the official medical diagnosis of Autism Spectrum Disorder.
-He was still non-verbal, and I so longed to hear his sweet baby voice call me “mama”, something the general population takes for granted.
+Like most parents traveling this road, I went through a mourning period after my oldest son received the official medical diagnosis of Autism Spectrum Disorder.
+He was still non-verbal, and I so longed to hear his sweet baby voice call me “mama”, something so many take for granted.
 “The things I have seen here today and the things you have described to me all fit an Autism Spectrum Disorder.”
-Those words spoken to me by the top developmental pediatrician in our state stole every daydream, aspiration, and hopeful expectation I ever had for my son’s future from me in just an instance.
+Those words spoken to me by the top developmental pediatrician in our state stole every daydream, aspiration, and hopeful expectation I ever had for my son’s future.
 If only I had known then everything I know now, so much time would have not been wasted.

-Despite everything I have learned and been told from the countless pediatricians, therapists, and developmental professionals; nothing had more of an impact on my children than the day I had discovered hope.
+Despite everything I have learned and everything I have been told from the countless pediatricians, therapists, and developmental professionals; nothing had more of an impact on my children than the day I discovered hope.
 Hope that I will have conversations with my children and hear all of their silly jokes and wildest dreams.
 Hope that my children will have friends and be integrated into a general education classroom.
 Hope that my children will never be defined by a label, but instead be allotted all of the same opportunities and abilities as every other child.
 Hope they will live the life they deserve and were meant to have.
-Hope has always been and will always be one of the most vital pieces to every family’s autism puzzle.
+Hope has always been, and will always be, one of the most vital pieces to every family’s autism puzzle.